 The people who run these organizations genuinely believe that by donating funds to National Action Network, they are serving their own interests and those of business generally.
 We at National Legal and Policy Center believe they are wrong.
 Contributing money to a Sharpton-controlled nonprofit group merely buys a company time to avoid a bad reputation and a potentially costly “discrimination” lawsuit.
 What’s more, it sends a signal to racial provocateurs like Sharpton that corporations everywhere are easy marks for shakedowns.
 Worst of all, it provides NAN with the money needed to carry on its never-ending war against “injustice” with a high degree of visibility and legitimacy.

 These corporations forget that Al Sharpton does not shy away from the “socialist” label.
-In fact he revels it.
+In fact he revels in it.
 If he were president of the United States (God forbid) his economic policies would make Venezuela’s communist leader Hugo Chavez’s policies look moderate by comparison.
 Sharpton is a vicious demagogue who is not afraid of cracking skulls to bring about a radical transformation of society.
 It’s amazing Sharpton isn’t in prison.

 Read the whole Horowitz article here.